vgaysin1/gander/protocol.md

 ## Step 3.
 Configure gander

+Step 1: Set gander's default chat model to your local AI

 ```
-#Set gander's default chat model to your local AI
 options(gander.chat = chat)
 ```

-**Set a keyboard shortcut** for gander - this is how you'll invoke gander throughout the workshop:
+Step 2: **Set a keyboard shortcut** for gander - this is how you'll invoke gander throughout the workshop:

 ***In RStudio: Navigate to Tools → Modify Keyboard Shortcuts… → search for “gander” → assign Shift+Cmd+g***